top of page

 (Practice Owner/Therapist)

-Sara Riggs (she/her) started her private practice in 2018 and transitioned to include ecotherapy in 2020.
-She is a Licensed Clinical Social Worker, embodiment therapist, eco-somatic practitioner, mom and conscious earthling.
-She has a deep understanding for the location of her practice as Sara was born and raised in the piedmont of NC.
-Sara received her undergraduate degree in Psychology from Appalachian State University and then completed her graduate degree in Social Work at North Carolina State University.
-She has been working and volunteering in the mental health field for over sixteen years, from residential eating disorder treatment to community mental health and now in private practice.
+Sara Riggs (she/they) started her private practice in 2018 and transitioned to include ecotherapy in 2020.
+She is a Licensed Clinical Social Worker, EcoSomatic therapist, relational practitioner, parent, advocate for rivers and watersheds, child of fiber artists & weavers and conscious community member.
+Sara was born in the piedmont of NC, where she lives with her family and practices now.
+She received her undergraduate degree in Psychology from Appalachian State University and then completed her graduate degree in Social Work at North Carolina State University.
+Sara has been working and volunteering in the mental health field for over sixteen years, from residential eating disorder treatment to community mental health and now in private practice.

-Sara has been learning and practicing somatic and embodiment therapies for over a decade.
-She completed her level 1 certification in Sensorimotor Psychotherapy and level 1 & 2 modules with the Embodied Recovery for ED Institute.
+Sara has been learning and practicing somatic and embodied-relational approaches for over a decade.
+She completed her level 1 certification in Sensorimotor Psychotherapy and level 1 & 2 modules with the Embodied Recovery for ED Institute, and is currently training at an advanced skills level with ERED from 2026-2027.
 She has significant training and experience in Dialectical Behavior Therapy (DBT), Mindfulness and Ecotherapy.
 Other healing modalities Sara integrates in session with clients are the Internal Family Systems model (IFS), The Work that Reconnects, created by the late Joanna Macy, and Psychedelic Assisted Psychotherapy.

-• If you would prefer to meet with a therapist who supports and enjoys working with LGBTQIA2S+ folks and BIPOC communities, people in traditional and open-non-monogamous relationships, and those interested in exploring gender identity, sexuality and pleasure.
+• If you would prefer to meet with a practitioner who enjoys working with LGBTQIA2S+ folx and people of the global majority, those interested in exploring their gender identities, sexuality and pleasure.

-• If you're looking for a practitioner who believes in Health at Every-size and that all bodies are good bodies, that deserve care, compassion, and safety.
+• If you're looking for a practitioner who is Health at Every-Size and body inclusive, and believes that all bodies are good bodies, that deserve care, compassion, and safety.

-• If you're looking for therapy that offers you a deepening, somatic, holistic, compassionate, science-based, social justice lensed, sensory resourcing & sensitive, ancestral, connective, outdoors, psychedelic, relational, and trauma sensitive healing experience.
+• If you're looking for therapy that offers you a deepening, somatic, holistic, compassionate, social justice lensed, sensory resourcing & sensitive, ancestral, decolonizing, connective, outdoors, psychedelic, relational, and trauma sensitive healing experience.

 • And if you're looking for LCSWA supervision.
 Click here to learn more about Sara's values as a Supervisor.